kiterunner20/TruckeeApp-/README.md

 TruckeeApp is one which shows weather of Truckee , California.

 Its using Dark sky API to get the weather data.
 MVP architecture is used .Retrofit for the network call.
+This app is done as a project which can help the people who wants to start use MVP in their projects.